Koopman-driven grip force prediction through EMG sensing: Materials and methods

 \section{Materials and methods}

-This study involves obtaining time-series data on human muscle activity through sEMG and measuring hand grip force with a manual dynamometer.
-The dynamometer's shape necessitated a medium wrap type of grasp, following the taxonomy developed by \cite{Cutkosky1989} and further refined by \cite{Feix2016}.
-This approach contrasts with some studies, such as \cite{Baranski2014}, which use the strength of the EMG signal as a criterion for predicting grip force.
+The first part of the study involves collecting time-series data on human\footnote{Informed consent was obtained from all human subjects involved.
+The research was performed under the oversight of the University of Rijeka Faculty of Engineering Ethics Committee, reference number 2409.17340.} muscle activity through sEMG and measuring hand-grip force with a hand dynamometer.
+The dynamometer's shape necessitated a medium wrap type of grasp, following the taxonomy developed by \cite{Cutkosky1989} and refined by \cite{Feix2016}.
 To minimize prediction errors, we considered sEMG positioning on the forearm to maximize signal measurement.
-Advanced signal processing techniques were employed to extract relevant features from the EMG signals and establish a robust correlation with grip force.
+Advanced signal processing was applied to extract relevant features from the EMG signals and establish a robust correlation with grip force.
 Offline optimization of decision variables was also conducted.

+We use KOT to represent nonlinear dynamics with linear operators, distinguishing between "dynamic" and "static" types \cite{Mezic2021}.
+Both act on observables---functions mapping the system's state to scalar or vector values---rather than directly on the state.
+The dynamic operator advances observables in time, making it suitable for short-term grip force forecasting, while the static operator maps observables between different spaces, estimating current grip force from EMG signals.